Top 6 WordPress Plugins for e-Commerce Sites

 While it doesn’t work through a native plugin like the others, Shopify is also worth a mention.
 With Shopify, you create a store on the Shopify platform that you can then embed into a page on your WordPress site.

-Shopify is meant for selling across the entire web, not just on WordPress, so it may do more than you need.
+Shopify and Shopify Plus are meant for selling across the entire web, not just on WordPress, so it may do more than you need.
 The price tag is also a heck of a lot higher than the free plugins above, with a basic plan starting at $29 per month.
 But it is very easy to use and requires very little technical knowledge, so it is a popular option as well.

 Selling online is easy with WordPress